MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_16_UsingAzureKeyVaultForManagedIdentities.md

 1. Select **Create**.

-1. Provide a Name for the new **Key Vault**.

-1. Fill out all required information.
-Make sure that you choose the subscription and resource group that you're using for this tutorial.
+1. Fill out all required information as shown below.
+Make sure that you choose the subscription that you're using for this lab.

-# RobertS - do we want to use the traditional table structure for Field / Value they need to input.
-As for the resource group - I often have them make a resource group like sc300KeyVaultrg and then have them delete it at the end of the lab, so they don't burn resources.
-Unless you want to RG or the Key Vault for a later lab.
+ - **Resource group** - sc300KeyVaultrg
+ - **Key vault name** - sc300keyvault

 1. Select **Review + create**.

 1. Select **Create**.

-#### Task 2 - Create a secret
+#### Task 3 - Create a secret

 1. Navigate to your newly created Key Vault.

-1. Select **Secrets**, and select **Add**.
+1. Select **Secrets**.
-# RobertS - I did not get an Add button.
-Just the Generate/Import.

 1. Select **+ Generate/Import**.

-1. In the Create a secret screen, from Upload options leave Manual selected.
+1. In the Create a secret screen, from Upload options leave **Manual** selected.

 1. Enter a name and value for the secret.
 The value can be anything you want.